zvada/technology/docs/policy/software-support.md

 If someone emails you directly for support, you have the choice of when to move it to a ticket.
 The recommended criteria are:

-1. If it's easy to handle and you can definitely do it yourself, leave it in email.
+-   If it's easy to handle and you can definitely do it yourself, leave it in email.
-2. If there is a chance you can't do it in a timely fashion, or a chance that you might lose track of the ticket lose it, or a chance that you might need help from others, turn it into a ticket.
+-   If there's a chance that you can't do it in a timely fashion, turn it into a ticket.
+-   If there's a chance that you might lose track of the email, turn it into a ticket.
+-   If there's a chance that you might need help from others, turn it into a ticket.
-3. If it's an unusual topic and other people would benefit from seeing the ticket (now or in the future), turn it into a ticket.
+-   If it's an unusual topic and other people would benefit from seeing the ticket (now or in the future), turn it into a ticket.

 ## GOC ticket vs. JIRA